 The photography of the stones is stunning to start with, but the ‘shadow’ across the geometric background adds a 3-D feel that really makes them pop right out of the stamp.

 Y’know what I like about this set the most?
 The simplicity.
-When stamp issuers start eyeing off gemstones, for some reason there’s a compulsion to show them in the context of the geological environment in which they are found, or in fugly uncut form (everything is fugly when uncut, amiright ladies), or in the context of an end product like jewellery or industrial product.
+When stamp issuers start eyeing off gemstones, for some reason there’s a compulsion to show them in the context of the geological environment in which they are found, or in ugly uncut form (everything is ugly when uncut, amiright ladies), or in the context of an end product like jewellery or industrial product.
 But there’s no messing about with this issue.
 You want gemstones?
 Fine.
 Here are some big bloody gemstones.
 Straya!

 AP’s Collectables blog has a interesting interview with gemologist Gayle Sutherland, who describes how difficult it is to photograph big bloody gemstones.
 That page also displays these same photographs in ginormous size.
 It’s almost enough to make me overlook the site being called ‘Collectables’ with an ‘a’ instead of ‘Collectibles’ with an ‘i’.
 It’s not technically wrong, I’m just saying SOME THINGS JUST LOOK MORE RIGHT OK?